-Upper back pain when breathing has a wide range of possible causes.
+Upper back pain can go along with breathing problems due to a wide range of possible causes.
 These include infections, injuries, and heart problems.

 If the cause is not obvious, a person may wish to seek medical advice.
 Pain when breathing can be a symptom of a serious health condition.